A good relationship with your lawyer will lead to a better result and will save you money.

 Should I tell my lawyer the whole truth?

 - Most lawyers charge a minimum of one quarter of an hour (some lawyers go below one quarter) for a telcon.
 First make sure that the telcon with the lawyer is necessary.
-Most questions clients have can be answered by the lawyer’s secretary and for the telcon with the secretary there is usually no charge.
-Ask the secretary.

 How important is the lawyer’s legal assistant to me?